 It is an organization managed by a volunteer Board of Directors and Officers, established to promote civic, commercial, and industrial progress within the community.

-The majority of the Chamber Board Members and Officers have worked together since 2008, when the Southern Maryland Consortium of African American Community Organizations (Consortium) was established.
+The majority of the Chamber Board Members and Officers had worked together since 2008 when the Southern Maryland Consortium of Minority Community Organizations (Consortium) was established.

 This Consortium was comprised of eight (8) autonomous organizations that operated under a Memorandum of Understanding.

-It was formed for the purpose of establishing a group comprised of community-based organizations in Calvert, Charles and St. Mary’s counties, to jointly address issues and concerns of the African American Community.
+It was formed to establish a group comprised of community-based organizations in Calvert, Charles, and St. Mary’s counties to jointly address the Minority Community’s issues and concerns.

-It became clear that another vehicle was needed to improve opportunities and success of Black businesses in Southern Maryland, therefore, Consortium Members made the decision to establish the Southern Maryland Black Chamber of Commerce, Inc. (SMBCC) in July 2012 and to include Southern Prince George’s County as an area the Chamber served.
+It became clear that another vehicle was needed to improve the opportunities and success of Minority businesses in Southern Maryland.
+Therefore, Consortium Members decided to establish the Southern Maryland Minority Chamber of Commerce, Inc. (SMMCOC) in July 2012 and include Southern Prince George’s County as an area the Chamber served.